LiaBfab/Logistics-Operations-Performance-Dashboard-Excel/README.md

 # 📖 Project Overview

-Logistics organizations generate thousands of operational records every day, from trips and deliveries to maintenance, fuel consumption, and incidents.
-While this data is valuable, decision-makers often struggle to convert it into timely, actionable insights.

 This project demonstrates how **Microsoft Excel** can be used as a Business Intelligence platform to consolidate operational data into an interactive dashboard that supports strategic decision-making.

 The solution consists of three integrated components: